otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-caching-and-compression.md

     // Send the cached response back to the client return res.json(cachedRes);
   }
-  // If there's no cached response, it's a cache miss else {
+  // If there's no cached response, it is a cache miss else {
     // Log a message indicating a cache miss console.log("Cache miss");